Attention-Free Keyword Spotting

 \section{Conclusion}

-The Keyword-MLP has shown itself to be an efficient solution to keyword spotting.
-Moreover, the implications of this work is that self-attention is not strictly necessary in the keyword spotting field.
-We hope that our work helps future researchers also consider the much simpler gated-MLP as an alternative approach, when working with self-attention based Transformers in speech and other related domains.
+The Keyword-MLP has shown itself to be an efficient solution to the keyword spotting task, and an alternative to self-attention-based methods.
+We hope that we provide an additional avenue of future research in audio and speech domains, particularly when resource-efficiency is concerned.